 But when that isn’t your situation…when you are on your own...you have the opportunity to focus on you.
 Maybe you want to go to school, start a business, learn a language or two, or run for office.
 Truly, the sky is the limit, and you own the sky.
 You are free to pursue your dreams and create the rockin' single mom life you want to live.
 You are free to focus on what matters most to you.

-Sara Sherman, founder of the powerful single mom movement, is an author, speaker, retreat leader, who has been single momming for over 20 years.
+Sara Sherman, founder of the powerful single mom movement, she is a speaker, seminar leader, and author who has been single momming for 25 years.
 Her book, The Single Mom's Guide to Getting a Degree is fast becoming the go-to resource for single moms pursuing an advanced education.